It's very simple and completely risk free to you:

 We can also cope with extreme slopes in your garden - up to 1 metre difference from one end of your studio to the other end on a severely sloped garden.
 This saves cash and effort because you don't need to dig to get a level site.

 Also, because you don't need a concrete base, this saves you the expense of installing a large (and very polluting) concrete base.
-Our "FabSlab" adjustable concrete feet use roughly 5% of the concrete that a full base would need so are far more eco friendly.
+Our "FabSlab" adjustable feet use no concrete so are far more eco-friendly.

 as you can see in the photo below...